Preventing Cracked Teeth For Halloween

 Here are some things to avoid during this season to prevent a dreaded cracked tooth.

 - Popcorn- Popcorn seems harmless enough, doesn’t it?
 Its light airy texture is easily bit into and enjoyed.
 The problem comes when you think you’re biting into popped corn, and instead, you bite into an un-popped kernel.
 A cracked tooth can easily occur when this happens.

 - Hard candies- Halloween is the time when children fill their buckets or pillowcases with the treats given to them by neighbors, parities and friends.
 Avoid the hard candies on a stick and individually wrapped.
 These candies are intended to be sucked, but are often bit into and a cracked tooth occurs.

 - Manufacturing packaging- Don’t use your teeth to open the treats.
 Use scissors.

-Dr. Derek Williams and his professional staff at Lufkin Family Dental would like to wish you a happy and safe fall season.
+Dr. Jacob Allen and his professional staff at Lufkin Family Dental would like to wish you a happy and safe fall season.
 If you do experience a cracked tooth, call our office and book your cracked tooth repair appointment.